French Bulldogs vs. English Bulldogs: Similarities and Differences

 • They do have health problems if they aren’t taken care of appropriately.
 For English bulldogs, the #1 problem may be hip dysplasia, and the French Bulldog may suffer from Von Willebrand’s disease, which is a bleeding disorder.
 They also may need to have surgeries to improve any breathing issues they may experience and experience the prolapsed nictitating membrane, cherry eye.

-• Bulldogs are also prone to snoring, snorting, obesity and are pretty often quite gassy.
+• Bulldogs are also prone to snoring, snorting, and obesity, and are pretty often quite gassy.

 Final Thoughts